 Seek input from homeowners

 A good idea can come from anywhere.
 Be sure to solicit input and suggestions from homeowners.
-They, too, have been considering how their community will look in the coming months.
+They, too, have been considering how their community will look in the coming months and share what they have missed the most about how their community used to socialize.
 Share good suggestions with your community manager and legal counsel, then incorporate them into your re-opening plan.

 Nothing is etched in stone

-Guidelines, suggestions, protocols and laws are changing daily.
-What seems like a sure thing today may end up changing next week.
+Guidelines, suggestions, protocols and laws are changing frequently.
+What seems like a sure thing today may end up changing next month.
 Remain flexible.
-Protecting homeowners may require rolling back to a previous state or may open up further to permit greater leeway.
+Protecting homeowners may require rolling back to a previous tier of restrictions should re-opening efforts prove to be done too hastily.
 It’s important to communicate this “rolling model” to homeowners, so they’ll understand the reasoning if things do change.

 Although these are truly unprecedented times, at Keystone, we’re on a mission to help you reconnect to where you live.
-Things will look different for the foreseeable future but staying connected to your neighbors and enjoying your community is not impossible.
+Things have looked differently over the past year but staying connected to your neighbors and enjoying your community is not impossible.
 It simply requires a bit more creativity and planning.